 This course incorporates concepts from Music 1A.
 Through guided composition and analysis, the course will include fundamental two voice contrapuntal principles and chromatic chord functions and voice leading.
 Required of all music majors and minors.
 (L)

-Prerequisite(s): MUSIC1A; MUSIC1C
+Prerequisite(s): MUSIC-1A; MUSIC-1C

-Co-requisite(s): MUSIC1D
+Co-requisite: MUSIC-1D